 We parked, geared up and headed into the reserve where we quickly found a lovely Brushtail possum (Trichosurus vulpecula).

-We were using the thermal camera as well as spotlighting and found a sleeping Gray fantail in a bush by its heat signature.
+We were using the thermal camera as well as spotlighting and found a sleeping Grey fantail in a bush by its heat signature.

 We had heard a number of rustles in the bush but hadn’t had a good sighting of a Quenda until we spotted this in the thermal.